jpreecedev/developerhandbook/src/pages/create-a-telephone-directory-with-bootstrap-knockoutjs-jquery-web-api-and-entity-framework-part-1-of-2/index.md

 ---
 layout: post
 title: Create a telephone directory with Bootstrap, KnockoutJS, jQuery, Web API and Entity Framework (Part 1 of 2)
 description: The purpose of this very simple tutorial is to learn the basics of creating a single page website that can be used to capture peoples names and telephone numbers.
 date: 2014-03-08
 categories: ['.NET', 'JavaScript', 'Web API', 'Entity Framework']
+group: 'Software Development'
 ---

 I find that the best way to learn any new technology, or technology that are unfamiliar with, is to sit down and practice.
 The purpose of this very simple tutorial is to learn the basics of creating a single page website that can be used to capture peoples names and telephone numbers.
 By following this tutorial you will learn;